Informed consent

-Informed consent is a principle in medical ethics and medical law and media studies, that a patient must have sufficient information and understanding before making decisions about their medical care.
+Informed consent is an applied ethics principle that a person must have sufficient information and understanding before making decisions about accepting risk.
 Pertinent information may include risks and benefits of treatments, alternative treatments, the patient's role in treatment, and their right to refuse treatment.
 In most systems, healthcare providers have a legal and ethical responsibility to ensure that a patient's consent is informed.
-This principle applies more broadly than healthcare intervention, for example to conduct research and to disclosing a person's medical information.
+This principle applies more broadly than healthcare intervention, for example to conduct research, to disclose a person's medical information, or to participate in high risk sporting and recreational activities.

+Within the United States, definitions of informed consent vary, and the standard required is generally determined by the state.
+As of 2016, nearly half of the states adopted a reasonable patient standard, in which the informed consent process is viewed from the patient's perspective.
+These standards in medical contexts are formalized in the requirement for decision-making capacity and professional determinations in these contexts have legal authority.
+This requirement can be summarized in brief to presently include the following conditions, all of which must be met in order for one to qualify as possessing decision-making capacity: